 All in all, people from the following European countries made their home in Mexico:

 - Ireland (read about Irish DNA in Mexico)

 Modern Mexicans, and their descendants, will show DNA from these immigrants to Mexico, along potentially showing Native American ancestry.
 I have seen DNA results from people whose families have lived in Mexico for generations shock the test takers revealing their Russian and European Jewish ancestry.
 It’s amazing.

 One of the most overlooked aspect of understanding “Mexican DNA” is the African influence on the genetic makeup of modern Mexico.
 There is surprisingly little research available on the prevalence of African DNA in Mexico’s population.

 This is sometimes referred to as “The Third Root“, or Mexico’s “silent ancestry”.
 Regardless, there are very noticeable influences of various African cultures on modern day Mexican culture.

-One thing that we do know for sure: There was a very active slave trade from the beginning of the colonial days to the year 1829, when Mexico’s first president of African ancestry, Vicente Guerrero, abolished slavery.
+One thing that we do know for sure: There was a very active trade in enslaved people from the beginning of the colonial days to the year 1829, when Mexico’s first president of African ancestry, Vicente Guerrero, abolished slavery.